Lilly Endowment Inc. Reduces S - GuruFocus.com

-On August 8, 2023, Lilly Endowment Inc., a private philanthropic foundation, reduced its stake in Eli Lilly and Co., a leading drug firm.
+On August 9, 2023, Lilly Endowment Inc (Trades, Portfolio)., a private philanthropic foundation, executed a significant transaction involving the shares of Eli Lilly and Co.
 This article provides an in-depth analysis of the transaction, the profiles of the guru and the traded company, and the potential implications of the transaction on the stock market.

 Details of the Transaction

-Lilly Endowment Inc. reduced its holdings in Eli Lilly and Co. by 204,409 shares on August 8, 2023.
-The shares were traded at a price of $523.74 each.
-Following the transaction, Lilly Endowment Inc. now holds a total of 100,823,810 shares in Eli Lilly and Co., representing 111.7% of its portfolio and 10.62% of the traded company's stock.
-The transaction had a -0.23% impact on the guru's portfolio and resulted in a -0.20% change in the traded company's stock.
+Lilly Endowment Inc (Trades, Portfolio). reduced its stake in Eli Lilly and Co. by 123,961 shares, representing a -0.12% change in its holdings.
+The transaction was executed at a trade price of $528.83 per share.
+Following the transaction, Lilly Endowment Inc (Trades, Portfolio). now holds a total of 100,699,849 shares in Eli Lilly and Co., representing 112.55% of its portfolio and 10.61% of the traded company's stock.
+The transaction had a -0.14% impact on the guru's portfolio.

-Lilly Endowment Inc. is a private philanthropic foundation based in Indianapolis.
-Founded in 1937 by the Lilly family, the foundation supports causes of religion, education, and community development.
-The company's financial foundation is primarily made up of assets from Eli Lilly and Company, a pharmaceutical business.
-Lilly Endowment Inc. currently has a market value of $9.5 billion and its top holding is Eli Lilly and Co.
+Lilly Endowment Inc (Trades, Portfolio). is a private philanthropic foundation based in Indianapolis.
+Founded in 1937 by the Lilly family, the firm operates independently from the Eli Lilly and Company pharmaceutical business, which forms the core of its financial foundation.
+Lilly Endowment Inc (Trades, Portfolio). supports causes of religion, education, and community development, with a majority focus on organizations operating out of Indiana.
+The firm's market value stands at $9.5 billion, with Eli Lilly and Co. being its only holding.

 Overview of the Traded Company: Eli Lilly and Co.

-Eli Lilly and Co., with a market capitalization of $499.55 billion, is a drug firm focusing on neuroscience, cardiometabolic, cancer, and immunology.
+Eli Lilly and Co., a U.S.-based drug firm, focuses on neuroscience, cardiometabolic, cancer, and immunology.
 The company's key products include Verzenio for cancer; Mounjaro, Jardiance, Trulicity, Humalog, and Humulin for diabetes; and Taltz and Olumiant for immunology.
-The company's stock, with the symbol LLY, is currently priced at $526.23, which is significantly overvalued according to the GF Value Rank.
-The GF Score of the stock is 75/100, indicating good outperformance potential.
+The company's market capitalization stands at $494.91 billion.
+GF-Score of Eli Lilly and Co. is 75/100, indicating a good outperformance potential.

 Analysis of the Traded Stock